 This is a common dilemma, should we buy or build the solution?
 Build it if you have the time, buy it if you don’t.

 IV.
 What languages use in common situations?

-A) Building a web site.
+A) Best language for building a web site.

-B) Building a mobile/desktop application.
+B) Best language for building a mobile/desktop application.

-C) Building a desktop/mobile game.
+C) Best language for building a desktop/mobile game.

 V. What languages are used in specific industries?